In addition to marriage, same-sex couples can make a legal/binding commitment to each other by forming a civil partnership.

-- a valid national identity card issued by an European Economic Area (EEA) state or Switzerland;
+- or a valid national identity card issued by an European Economic Area (EEA) state or Switzerland;

-- Or for people born in the UK only a full UK birth certificate.
-If you were born after 1 January 1983 you will also need your mother's birth certificate (or other proof of her nationality at the time).
+- or for people born in the UK only, a full UK birth certificate.
+If you were born after 1st January 1983, you need your mother's birth certificate.
+(Or other proof of her nationality, at the time.)

 Evidence of Place of Residence

-- Utility bill dated no more than 3 months before the appointment (gas/electric/water/landline/broadband/cable - not a mobile phone bill);
+- A utility bill, dated no more than 3 months before the appointment.
+(It can be for gas, electric, water, landline or broadband/cable, but not a mobile phone bill);

-- Bank statement dated no more than one month before the appointment;
+- or a bank statement, dated no more than one month before the appointment;

-- Council tax bill dated no more than one year before the appointment;
+- or a Council Tax bill, dated no more than one year before the appointment;

-- Mortgage statement dated no more than one year before the appointment;
+- or a mortgage statement, dated no more than one year before the appointment;

 Other required evidence

-- if you are under 18 years of age, a completed consent form.
+- If you are under 18 years old, a completed consent form.

 * For divorces granted outside the British Isles, you must send a copy of your paperwork to the Register Office.
 They can then check this before your appointment.
 If the paperwork is not in English, you must provide a certified translation.

-From 1st November 2017 there is a fee for this.
+From 1st November 2017 there is a fee to process a foreign divorce.
 The fee depends on where your divorce was granted.
 You will be advised of this when you submit your paperwork.

 Note: The fee is payable at your appointment in addition to your notice fee.